-It is important to note that the West Coast RPB is not a regulatory body and has no independent legal authority to regulate or otherwise direct federal, state, tribal, or local entities; nor does membership constitute a delegation of decision making or legal authority to West Coast RPB members.
-Further, participation on the West Coast RPB does not commit any non-federal member, or non-federal government represented by the member, to adopt resulting products or plans.
+The West Coast RPB is not a regulatory body and has no independent legal authority to regulate or otherwise direct federal, state, tribal, or local entities; nor does membership constitute a delegation of decision making or legal authority to West Coast RPB members.
+Further, participation on the West Coast RPB does not commit any non-federal member, or non-federal government represented by a member, to adopt resulting products or plans.
+Nothing in this Charter may be construed to obligate federal agencies to any current or future expenditure of money in advance of the availability of appropriations for such purposes from the U.S. Congress.